codename-art/PGPool/README.md

 ## RocketMap

 PGPool is fully integrated into my own [RocketMap fork (branch MIX_SCYTHER)](https://github.com/sLoPPydrive/RocketMap/tree/MIX_SCYTHER).
-To use it, download my fork and set the following config parameter:
+To use it, download my fork and set the following config parameters:
 ```
   --pgpool-url <url>
+  --workers <number of regular workers lvl 1-29>
+  --highlvl-workers <optional number of lvl 30+ accounts for encounters>
 ```
 Now specifying accounts or CSV files will be ignored.
-Only the number of `--workers` has to be set.
+Only the number of `--workers` has to be set (`--highlvl-workers` is optional).
 RocketMap also automatically sets the `system_id` for PGPool to the RocketMap `status_name`, so you don't have to worry about that either.

 ## PGScout